 Never one to be too shy, legendary promoter Don King has waded in on the forthcoming clash between heavyweights Joe Joyce and Bermane Stiverne on February 23.

 The pair collide at The O2 in London on a massive UK Pay-Per-View bill.
-Joyce begins an overwhelming favourite in the boxing betting despite only having a handful of fights as a pro.
+Joyce begins an overwhelming favorite in boxing betting despite only having a handful of fights as a pro.

 Stiverne is a former WBC champion, losing his belt to the formidable Deontay Wilder.
 This wasn’t unexpected based on the online UK bookmakers offers.
 King, in his usual flamboyant style, gave an epic rant on the London match-up.